Kreon scanners and arms:

 To properly manufacture a product it is essential to meet all of the design, development and quality standards during the process

 The increasing complexity of product shapes, the diversity of materials used and the manufacturing deadlines are elements influencing the quality control.
 Therefore, the measuring tools need to be optimized and adapted to the operator’s workflow.
-To achieve the best results Kreon worked with the leaders of metrology software in order to develop solutions combining non-contact (laser scanners) and contact (touch probes) measurement technologies.
+To achieve the best results Kreon has been working with the leaders of metrology software in order to develop solutions combining non-contact (laser scanners) and contact (touch probes) measurement technologies.

 We meet the needs and the expectations of demanding customers regarding quality control, 3D measurement and deviation viewing.
 Now, you can easily compare your industrial part with its CAD reference through color mapping as well as enhanced real-time inspection of geometric concepts.